Jan729/Spark2020-2021/README.md

 Press the Start button to start the game.

-The first “target hole” LED, Hole #1, flashes until the ball is dropped into Hole 1, where the IR sensors detect if the ball passed through that hole.
+The first “target hole” LED, Hole #1, flashes until the ball is dropped into Hole 1, where the ~~IR sensors~~ limit switches detect if the ball passed through that hole.
 If the ball is dropped into Hole 1, the bonus score is added to the current player score, the bar automatically lowers to the bottom, the ball is returned to the bar, and Hole #2 flashes, indicating the start of level 2.
 The order of the target holes remains the same, from Hole 1, Hole 2, etc until Hole 30.
 Repeat until you reach hole #30.

 You earn points when you drop the ball into the target hole.
 Points are added to your player score on the hex display.
 The faster you complete each level, the more points you earn.
 See Hex Displays for the score calculation.